yahiko00/Paon/README.md

 let subject = new Subject("Penelope");

-subject.observable.addObserver("nameChanged", onNameChanged); // Function onNameChanged subscribes to subject's messages "nameChanged"
+subject.observable.addObserver("nameChanged", onNameChanged); // Function onNameChanged() subscribes to subject's messages "nameChanged"

 subject.changeName("Melissa");
 // An alert popup appears: "Name has changed into Melissa"
 ```

+Only the `import` statement differs from previous examples.
+Otherwise, the code is the same.

 ## API Documentation ##

-Add an observer to a type of message (similar to the DOM function `addEventListener`) :
+Add an observer to a type of message (similar to the DOM function `addEventListener()`):

 	Paon.Observable.addObserver(type: string, observer: Observer): void;

-Remove an observer from a type of message (similar to the DOM function `removeEventListener`) :
+Remove an observer from a type of message (similar to the DOM function `removeEventListener()`):

 	Paon.Observable.removeObserver(type: string, observer: Observer): void;